 7 organizations participate in Pre-Training Assessments that will measure baseline knowledge, awareness, attitudes, and behaviors prior to facilitation engagement.

-There was a post-training evaluation sent to all participants of a service provider training.
-These were collaboratively designed by the project advisory team to ensure it tracked measurable goals and definitive action steps, moving beyond just knowledge gain but to true implementation of concepts learned.
+A post-training evaluation was sent to all who participated in a service provider training.
+These were collaboratively designed by the project advisory team to ensure they tracked measurable goals and definitive action steps, moving beyond just knowledge gain but to true implementation of concepts learned.
 Goals included gained confidence in talking about a subject, ability to apply an equity lens to their programmatic work and farmer interactions, and tangible action steps they will take.
 Key areas of growth included:

 Understanding the history and current patterns of colonization and how these intersect with agriculture